Gin-Quin/fartest/README.md

 ![preview](preview.png)

 FarTest is an obvious, colorful and enjoyable test library for small applications.
+It does not do cool stuff like code coverage, but you'll learn to use in no time.

 ## Installation